 - 2 cups heavy cream

-- 1 teaspoon kosher salt
+- 1 tsp kosher salt

-- 3 tablespoons white wine vinegar
+- 3 tbsp white wine vinegar

 - *Zest of 2 large lemons

-Dampen two layers of cheesecloth with water and line the sides of a large sieve.
+- Dampen two layers of cheesecloth with water and line the sides of a large sieve.
 Set the sieve over a deep bowl.

-Pour the milk and cream into a stainless-steel or enameled pot.
+- Pour the milk and cream into a stainless-steel or enameled pot.
 Stir in the salt.
 Bring to a full boil over medium heat, stirring occasionally.

-Remove the pot from the heat and stir in the vinegar.
+- Remove the pot from the heat and stir in the vinegar.
 Let set 1 minute until it curdles.
 It will separate into thick and milky parts also referred to as curds and whey.

-Pour the mixture into the cheesecloth-lined sieve.
+- Pour the mixture into the cheesecloth-lined sieve.
 Allow it to drain into the bowl for 25 to 30 minutes, occasionally discarding the whey that collects in the bowl.

-Pick up and gather the corners of the cheesecloth together and squeeze excess remaining liquid.
+- Pick up and gather the corners of the cheesecloth together and squeeze excess remaining liquid.

-Transfer the ricotta to a bowl, discarding the cheesecloth and any remaining whey.
+- Transfer the ricotta to a bowl, discarding the cheesecloth and any remaining whey.
 Stir in the lemon zest.

-Use immediately or cover with plastic wrap and refrigerate.
+- Use immediately or cover with plastic wrap and refrigerate.

-*I flavored half of this recipe with lemon (zest of one lemon) and pressed it into a bowl.
+- *I flavored half of this recipe with lemon (zest of one lemon) and pressed it into a bowl.
 I allowed it to chill and then turned it over on a plate and garnished it with honey.
 It kept it’s shape.

-Ricotta will keep 4 to 5 cays covered in the refrigerator.
+- Ricotta will keep 4 to 5 cays covered in the refrigerator.

 This recipe makes two cups.
 I flavored one cup with lemon and served it as an appetizer.
 The other half I left plain and used it in another recipe coming soon.